 When coming up with a business name, avoid those that are two specific - after all, Nonna’s Gnocchi could easily expand and offer other types of pasta.
 Likewise, avoid names based on a single geographic location - you might extend to other cities, countries or continents.

 Along the lines of keeping it short and simple, consider the acronym that will follow before you choose a business name.

 Though you might not want to use an abbreviation of your business name, your customers or other companies might refer to its initials anyway.
-Take time to properly investigate the meaning of your name’s acronym in order to evade an embarrassing result.
+Spend some time to properly investigate the meaning of your name’s acronym in order to evade an embarrassing result.

 Businesses that have successfully evolved over time share one thing in common: they’ve avoided falling into the trend trap.
 In a rapidly changing world, something fresh and promising can quickly become yesterday’s news.

-Do a necessary check of your business name by reading it aloud and pay attention to the way it sounds.
-You want to foresee whether it sounds good or not when said in conversation, video, radio and by other people.
+Do a necessary check of your business name by reading it aloud and paying attention to the way it sounds.
+You want to foresee whether it sounds good or not when said in conversation, video or audio recordings.

 Use your name in sentences and speak about it with your acquaintances.
 How does it roll off the tongue?
 If a person has a hard time pronouncing your business name, then they might be inclined to avoid talking about it all together, which is far from ideal.